GuoJingjie/yade_code/doc/sphinx/installation.rst

 	cmake -DCMAKE_INSTALL_PREFIX=../install ../trunk

-Additional options can be configured in the same line with the following syntax::
+Additional options (e.g., optional YADE features) can be configured in the same line with the following syntax::

 	cmake -DOPTION1=VALUE1 -DOPTION2=VALUE2